-2. Compile an ECE-wide database on fire management capabilities in order to support the overall objectives of the conference and to facilitate international cooperation in management of fire emergencies;

-3. Conduct EASTEX FIRE 2003 - a bi-lateral or multinational fire-fighting exercise in which cooperation of ground and aerial fire fighting forces of two or more countries (to be determined) of the Eastern Mediterranean, Balkan and adjoining regions of the Near East and Central Asia, including participation of commercial wildland fire suppression operators, will be exercised.
+- 2. Compile an regional database on fire management capabilities in order to support the overall objectives of the conference and to facilitate international cooperation in management of fire emergencies; - 4.
+The regional conference will be conducted in tandem with the "Eastern European, Near East and Central Asian States Exercise on Wildland Fire Information and Resources Exchange EASTEX FIRE 2004" aimed at exercising international cooperation in managing a large-scale forest fire disaster which requires multilateral response (cooperation of ground and aerial fire fighting forces of countries of the Eastern Mediterranean, Balkan and adjoining regions of the Near East and Central Asia).
+The exercise will take place in Bulgaria on a date independent of the conference.
+Host will be the Bulgarian Ministry for the Interior, National Fire and Emergency Safety Service.